Knowledge base

 - Complete product documentation: https://docs.infomaniak.cloud

-This guide lists the various Linux distributions and Windows versions that you can deploy in 1 click when launching a new instance of your Public Cloud.
+This guide lists the different Linux distributions and Windows versions that you can deploy in 1 click when launching a new instance of your Public Cloud.

 Available operating systems